Oral Roberts University settles U.S. claim it violated admissions incentive ban

 “Our higher education system should prioritize the educational interests of students, not the financial interests of schools and recruiters,” U.S. Attorney Sherri Lydon in South Carolina said in a statement.

-Oral Roberts had no immediate comment on the settlement.
-Its payment includes $151,751 in restitution.
+Oral Roberts denied wrongdoing in agreeing to the settlement, which includes $151,751 in restitution.

+The Tulsa, Oklahoma-based school said it settled to avoid litigation costs, and the distraction from its mission to “develop Holy Spirit-empowered leaders through whole person education to impact the world.”

+It also said it never submitted a false claim or misused federal taxpayer funds, and “only reimbursed Joined a portion of the actual costs it incurred in performing the agreement.”

 The settlement is separate from the national scandal in which wealthy parents were accused of paying five- to seven-figure sums to gain their children’s admission to prestigious colleges.

-Shoe, the president of Joined and a minority owner, said he sued in 2016 after learning that his company had illegal relationships with South Carolina-based North Greenville University and other schools.
+Shoe said he sued after learning that Joined had illegal relationships with South Carolina’s North Greenville University, which settled for $2.5 million in February, and other schools.

 The False Claims Act lets whistleblowers sue on behalf of the federal government, and share in recoveries.